oracle-samples/oaim-sandbox/tests/README.md

 ### Server Endpoint Tests

-To run the server endpoint tests, use the following command from the project root:
+To run the server endpoint tests, use the following command from the **project root**:

 ```bash
 pytest tests/server -v [--log-cli-level=DEBUG]